angristan/awesome-stars/README.md

 - [Open365](https://github.com/Open365/Open365) - Installer and main page for Open365
 - [LaZagne](https://github.com/AlessandroZ/LaZagne) - Credentials recovery project
 - [sshuttle](https://github.com/apenwarr/sshuttle) - Wrong project!
 You should head over to http://github.com/sshuttle/sshuttle
-- [firefox_decrypt](https://github.com/unode/firefox_decrypt) - Firefox Decrypt is a tool to extract passwords from Mozilla (Firefox/Thunderbird/Seabird) profiles
+- [firefox_decrypt](https://github.com/unode/firefox_decrypt) - Firefox Decrypt is a tool to extract passwords from Mozilla (Firefox™, Waterfox™, Thunderbird®, SeaMonkey®) profiles
 - [usb-canary](https://github.com/errbufferoverfl/usb-canary) - A Linux or OSX tool that uses psutil to monitor devices while your computer is locked.
 In the case it detects someone plugging in or unplugging devices it can be configured to send you an SMS or alert you via Slack or Pushover.
 - [nyaa](https://github.com/nyaadevs/nyaa) - Bittorrent software for cats
 - [imgur-album-downloader](https://github.com/alexgisby/imgur-album-downloader) - Python script/class to download an entire Imgur album in one go into a folder of your choice.
 - [dagda](https://github.com/eliasgranderubio/dagda) - a tool to perform static analysis of known vulnerabilities, trojans, viruses, malware & other malicious threats in docker images/containers and to monitor the docker daemon and running docker containers for detecting anomalous activities
-- [toot](https://github.com/ihabunek/toot) - toot - a Mastodon CLI client
+- [toot](https://github.com/ihabunek/toot) - toot - Mastodon CLI & TUI
 - [tvshowtime-plex-scrobbler](https://github.com/tvshowtime/tvshowtime-plex-scrobbler) - This scrobbler sends episodes you watch on your Plex Media Center to TVShow Time
 - [ZeroBundle](https://github.com/HelloZeroNet/ZeroBundle) - Packed ZeroNet dependecies
 - [t2m](https://github.com/YoloSwagTeam/t2m) - Twitter to Mastodon timeline forwarding tool